Jailbait (2004 film): Plot

 Randy (Pitt), a 20-year-old convict, is taken to his cell by a Correctional Officer (David Zayas).
 He is greeted by his new cellmate, Jake (Guirgis), a veteran prisoner serving a life sentence.
-Randy explains that he is serving 25 years for spray painting his neighbor's Mercedes-Benz.
+Randy explains that he is serving 25 years for his third felony after two counts of marijuana possession: spray painting his neighbor's brand new Mercedes-Benz and causing over $5,000 worth of damages.

 The next morning, Jake begins telling Randy a story about the worst sexual encounter he ever had.
 The story terrifies Randy, who begins to realize that Jake's motive may be more than just friendship.
 The conversation turns toward how Jake feels homosexuality is a state of mind.
 The breakfast bell rings and the story is interrupted, much to Randy's relief.
 Jake seems to drop the topic and return to his more friendly demeanor.
 However, Randy is quickly brought back to the horrible reality of his situation when Jake forces him to wear his shirt in a feminine style and to hold his hand as they go to lunch (See prison sexuality).

 Several months later, Randy's mother (Laila Robins) visits him at the prison.
 Randy lies to her and says his cell mate and he are getting along well.
 The brief visit only highlights Randy's isolation, as his mother is powerless to do anything to help him.

+After Jake pressures Randy to tell him about his worst sexual experience, Randy turns it around by claiming that Jake was his best sexual partner, revealing what was happening offscreen between the two of them all along.
+At first, Jake seems touched, only to quickly turn around and beat Randy, accusing him of playing mind games.